Full course description

 - marketing and publicity ideas and processes.

-Will Hanley is currently Advisor, Innovation Practice – Curriculum at Independent Schools Victoria.
+Will Hanley is an Innovation & Learning Leader at Independent Schools Victoria.
 Prior to his current role, he taught English and Drama, holding various leadership positions, including Head of Department and Head of House.
 He has a passion for assisting young people to strive and thrive in multiple endeavours, challenging students to create and collaborate in order to comment on and positively contribute to the society in which they live.